Explainable Data-driven Modeling of Adsorption Energy in Heterogeneous Catalysis: Results and Discussion

 \subsection{Selection of Features}

 The features are carefully chosen from previous physics-based modeling research regarding adsorption energy computation.
-The features are categorized into two groups: adsorbate-specific and catalytic-specific features, as seen in Table \ref{tab:shap_values}.
+The features are categorized into three groups: adsorbate, catalyst-bulk, and surface features, as seen in Table \ref{tab:shap_values}.
 Each feature provides insights into electronic structure, bonding characteristics, and energetic properties of adsorption sites and catalysts.
 For instance, local electronegativity is determined as the geometric mean of the Pauling electronegativity of metal atoms within the first neighboring shell, offering insight into the local reactivity of catalyst surfaces\cite{li2017feature} as follows:

 where $\chi_j^{0}$ is the electronegativity of atom j and N is the total number of atoms within the first neighboring shell including the adsorption site i.
-While, site type represented numerical classifications of different adsorption site configurations such as bridge sites, atop sites, hollow-HPC sites, etc.
+While, site type represented numerical classifications of different adsorption site configurations such as bridge sites, ontop sites and hollow-HPC sites.